 There are 4 textbooks that people need to study prior to taking the test.
 They are:

 - Lifestyle Consultant (250 pages)

 - Fitness Assessment (158 pages)

-People who take the test must have a computer with a webcam and they must also submit a copy of their photo ID to NAFC.
+You must have a computer with a webcam and you must also submit a copy of your photo ID to NAFC.
 This is to ensure that people do not cheat on the test and to make certain that the person who signs up, is the person who actually takes the exams.

-If people don’t pass, they only have to pay $25 to retest.
-They can do this as much as they like until they pass, although if they do not pass the practical portion in 2 attempts, the NAFC will recommended that people sign up for an actual class that has a hands on component.
+If you don’t pass, you only have to pay $25 to retest.
+You can do this as much as you like until you pass, although if you do not pass the practical portion in 2 attempts, the NAFC will recommended you sign up for an actual class that has a hands-on component.

 The personal trainer cert is good for 2 years (24 months) from the date at which the cert is issued.
 Personal trainers who want to recertify need to accumulate 2.7 CEUs (continuing education units) before their cert expires.
 For the nutrition cert, its 1.8 CEUs.

 You can take other NAFC courses to recertify.
 NAFC also accepts courses from other organizations like ACE and AFAA as well.